 Another option may be to delete emails that are older than a certain date.
 This is something you can do via cPanel’s Email Disk Usage feature.

 You should also have a look at the default mailbox.
 Depending on how this mailbox has been configured, this mailbox collects bounce emails for emails that have been sent by a script, cron job messages and emails sent to non-existing users.
 If the mailbox is very large you can probably delete all the emails.
 At the same time you probably want to check why the mailbox is collecting lots of emails.
 Often, a large default mailbox indicates that there is an issue with your account.
 For instance, lots of bounce emails in the inbox may indicate that a lot of spam is being submitted via forms on your website.
+Or, lots of cron emails may indicate that one or more cron jobs you created aren’t working.

 There are other possible reasons why your website is using a lot of disk space.
 If your website is generating lots of PHP notices, warnings and/or errors then there may be very large error_log files.
 You can safely delete these files, but we strongly suggest to look investigate the issues reported in the file first.

 When you upload an image via WordPress it will, by default, create three additional image files: a thumbnail, medium-sized and large-sized image.
-That is useful, as it enables to serve relatively small images (which makes web pages load faster).
+That is useful, as it enables your WordPress install to serve relatively small images (which makes web pages load faster).
 It also means that you don’t have to worry about the size of the original image you upload.

 Uploading really large images does mean, however, that you are wasting disk space.
 It is best practice to optimise images before you upload them, for instance by resizing and/or cropping images.